 The CPTPP preserves the unique status of the Treaty of Waitangi.

-The CPTPP will preserve the New Zealand Government’s inherent right to regulate in the public interest and contains specific protections in a range of policy areas, including for the Treaty of Waitangi.
+The CPTPP preserves the New Zealand Government’s inherent right to regulate in the public interest and contains specific protections in a range of policy areas, including for the Treaty of Waitangi.

 Benefits for services exporters and small and medium businesses

-The CPTPP will support the growing services and digital sectors, assist businesses of all sizes to trade, and provide greater opportunities to bid for government contracts.
+The CPTPP supports the growing services and digital sectors, assist businesses of all sizes to trade, and provide greater opportunities to bid for government contracts.

-The CPTPP will provide greater opportunities for New Zealand businesses to bid for government contracts in CPTPP markets – particularly in Malaysia, Mexico, Peru and Viet Nam.
+The CPTPP provides greater opportunities for New Zealand businesses to bid for government contracts in CPTPP markets – particularly in Malaysia, Mexico, Peru and Viet Nam.

 The CPTPP includes commitments to ensure that economies at all levels of development, and businesses of all sizes, can benefit from enhanced trade.
 To that end, small and medium businesses will be helped to understand what has been agreed, take advantage of its opportunities, and bring their unique challenges to the attention of the CPTPP governments.

-The CPTPP includes the most comprehensive labour and environmental protections New Zealand will have achieved in a trade agreement.
+The CPTPP includes the most comprehensive labour and environmental protections New Zealand has achieved in a trade agreement.

 The CPTPP will help to raise labour and environmental standards in the region, reduce the impact of unfair practices, and promote sustainable development.

-The labour and environment outcomes in the CPTPP are the most comprehensive New Zealand will have achieved in a free trade agreement, with labour and environment standards made legally enforceable for the first time.
+The labour and environment outcomes in the CPTPP are the most comprehensive New Zealand has achieved in a free trade agreement, with labour and environment standards made legally enforceable for the first time.

 CPTPP also ensures Parties have in place laws and practices governing minimum wages, hours of work, and occupational safety and health.

-The CPTPP will be scrutinised through the Parliamentary treaty examination process.
+The CPTPP was scrutinised through the Parliamentary treaty examination process.

-The Parliamentary Treaty Examination process for CPTPP concluded on 24 May 2018.
 The signed text of the CPTPP, together with a National Interest Analysis, was scrutinised by the Foreign Affairs, Defence and Trade Select Committee, who then submitted their report to Parliament.
+This Parliamentary Treaty Examination process concluded on 24 May 2018.

 The Government ratified CPTPP on 25 October 2018, after the legislation required to implement the Agreement received Royal Assent.
-On 31 October 2018, the sixth signatory ratified the Agreement, which means CPTPP will enter into force on 30 December 2018 (60 days later).
+On 31 October 2018, the sixth signatory ratified the Agreement, resulting in the CPTPP entering into force on 30 December 2018 (60 days later).